rishitamathur27/Cricket-T20-2023-Data-Analysis/README.md

 After this, link the tables (basically do data modelling) and then build DAX measures which would be useful to build actual visuals.
 For this, create a category/folder by clicking on "Enter Data" where we can keep all DAX measures.
 Further, right click on it and click on "New measure".

-We'll need to create the following DAX measures:
+We'll need to create the some DAX measures based on the requirement.

+Drag and drop the required columns to the dashboard and filter the valued based on the parameters mentioned in the starting.